drispal/classics-with-raylib/Pong/Readme.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)

 This personnal project is a lookalike of the famous game Pong.
-The goal was to recreate this game in C++ using a game library : Raylib.
+The goal was to recreate this game in C++ by using a game library : Raylib.

 ## To start